Voice & Tone

 Capitalization Rules

-- Product names and services always capitalized.
-"The Dig" always capitalized
+- Product names, service names and the newsletter title are always capitalized.

-- Published works follow standard title case rules
+- Titles of published works follow standard title case.

 Punctuation